UPDATED APRIL 2021

-Rather than predicting what’s hot for 2020, I thought it would be good to look at things from a different angle.
-This is about the tech that is on the rise, but which hasn’t quite entered the mainstream yet.
+Rather than predicting what’s hot this year, I thought it would be good to look at things from a different angle - what mobile tech is on the rise but hasn’t quite entered the mainstream yet?
 Hopefully, you’ll see something that could inspire your future roadmap.
 Something that might improve your customer experience or employee efficiency.

 Beacons are little gadgets that make it possible for an app to know when you’re near something.
 Here’s one fabricated use case that they would allow for.